 National Pork Board Director

-Noem is director of organizational development and human resources for Reicks View Farms of Lawler.
-In addition to those responsibilities, he’s involved with new project evaluation and implementation.
-He also finishes hogs as KD Feeders, a 10,000-head finishing complex in Wright County.
+Noem has worked in the swine industry his entire life.
+Today, he finishes hogs at KD Feeders, a 10,000-head finishing complex in Wright County.
 Gene is a member of the Story County Pork Producers and has been a member of the IPPA Swine Health Committee.
 On a national level, he’s served on committees at the National Pork Producers Council and the National Pork Board.
 Noem is a graduate of South Dakota State University with a degree in animal science.

 National Pork Board Director

 Tentinger is a past president of the Iowa Pork Producers Association.
 He has farmed and raised hogs near Le Mars in Plymouth County for nearly 50 years.
 He and his wife, Joan, run a farrow-to-finish business and have 350 sows that produce 7,200 pigs each year.
 They also purchase an additional 3,000 iso-wean pigs that are finished, increasing their total number of hogs marketed annually to 10,000.
 He feeds pigs from his corn and soybeans acres.
 Bill is a member of the Plymouth County Pork Producers, the Iowa Soybean Association, American Soybean Association, Iowa Corn Growers and Farm Bureau.

 Dale and his wife, Laura, founded Reicks View Farms in the late 1970s near Lawler.
 As 5th generation pork producers, they began with 240 acres of corn along with 200 sows.
 The production system has grown over the years to include sow units, a boar stud, nursery and finishing facilities.
 Reicks View Farms prides itself on being a family farm.
 Dale and Laura, their two children and more than 150 employees and 40 production partners continue to farm corn as well as produce top quality pork.